 In addition to Normandy’s property, development and investment management businesses, Columbia will acquire the general partnership interests and certain limited partnership interests totaling approximately 2 percent in each of Normandy Real Estate Fund III, LP; Normandy Real Estate Fund IV, LP; and Normandy Opportunity Zone Fund, LP.
 Not included in the transaction are Normandy Real Estate Fund, LP and Normandy Real Estate Fund II, LP, as well as several mixed-use suburban development projects.

-The Goodwin team was led by partners Mark Opper and Mandee Gruen and associates Evyn Rabinowitz and Jackie Cangero, and included partners Rob Insolia, Al Solecki, Neal Sandford, Brynn Peltz, James Mattus and Stephen Charkoudian, counsel Collette Goodman, Leah Melone and Ai Tajima, and associates Ortal Ben Aharon, James Devendorf, Christina Erickson, Wenlan Geng, Juliaana DiGesu, Daniel Griffith, Riley Lovendale, Scott Mishan, Michael Orenstein, Alina Pesenson, Tom Schaad, Nikhil Sethi, Rick Torres and Chris Versfelt.
+The Goodwin team was led by partners Mark Opper and Mandee Gruen and associate Evyn Rabinowitz, and included partners Rob Insolia, Al Solecki, Neal Sandford, Brynn Peltz, James Mattus and Stephen Charkoudian, counsel Collette Goodman and Ai Tajima, and associates Ortal Ben Aharon, James Devendorf, Christina Erickson, Wenlan Geng, Juliaana DiGesu, Daniel Griffith, Riley Lovendale, Alina Pesenson, Tom Schaad, Nikhil Sethi, Rick Torres and Chris Versfelt.

 For more information on the sale, read the press release.